 However, Singaporeans purchasing a second house must pay 7%.
 This is increased to 10% for any future purchases.
 If you are a Singapore permanent resident, ABSD is a little stricter.
 PRs are required to pay 5% on their first property and 10% on subsequent ones.
 Foreigners, on the other hand, must pay an additional 15% on any real estate acquisition in Singapore.

 Annual property tax in Singapore is levied at a progressive rate based on the annual rental value.
 This is a valuation metric that applies whether or not you lease your property.
 Foreigners must pay an additional 10% to their expected annual rate.
 Furthermore, owner-occupied homes must pay an additional 4% on the tax rate, while rental units must pay an additional 10%.

 Non-residents pay a flat 20% tax on rental income in Singapore.
 This tax is around 15% for inhabitants.
 Insurance, renovations, repairs and property taxes can all be deducted, which dramatically reduces the rental tax rate.

 Where to buy property in Singapore

 Singapore isn’t a large nation.
 It is, in reality, one of the world’s smallest.
 However, the city-state has multiple distinct districts with varying price ranges, moods and ease of access to the MRT, Singapore’s most widely used form of transportation.
-Upcoming new condominium developments such as Terra Hill and Dunman Residences has hundreds of units, located at a strategic location with excellent facilities.
+Upcoming new condominium developments such as Terra Hill and Grand Dunman has hundreds of units, located at a strategic location with excellent facilities.
 It is the ideal location to invest in property for citizens and foreign investors.